 SMS Hansa (1898)

-Hansa served abroad in the East Asia Squadron for the first six years of her career.
-She contributed a landing party to the force that captured the Taku Forts during the Boxer Uprising in 1900.
-In August 1904, she participated in the internment of the Russian battleship Tsesarevich after the Battle of the Yellow Sea during the Russo-Japanese War.
 After returning to Germany in 1906, she was modernized and used as a training ship in 1909, following the completion of the refit.
-At the outbreak of World War I, Hansa was mobilized into V Scouting Group, but served in front-line duty only briefly.
+Over the next few years, she embarked on numerous training cruises, including a major voyage to the Mediterranean Sea in 1909–1910 and another to the United States in 1911–1912.
+At the outbreak of World War I, Hansa was mobilized into V Scouting Group, serving as its flagship, but she served in front-line duty only briefly.
 She was used as a barracks ship after 1915, and ultimately sold for scrapping in 1920.

 Design

 In the early 1890s, elements in the German naval command structure grappled with what type of cruiser ought to be built to fulfill the various needs of the fleet.
 The Reichsmarineamt (RMA—Imperial Navy Office) preferred to build a combination of large cruisers of around 6,000 t (5,900 long tons) along the lines of SMS Kaiserin Augusta and significantly smaller vessels of about 1,500 t (1,476 long tons) to support them, while the Oberkommando der Marine (Naval High Command) argued that a uniform force of 3,000 t (2,953 long tons) cruisers was preferable.
-In the event, the RMA carried the day and three 6,000-ton cruisers were authorized in 1895.
-They resembled the larger Kaiser Friedrich III-class battleships, designed at the same time, albeit at reduced scale.
+In the event, the RMA carried the day and three 6,000-ton cruisers were authorized in 1895; this was in part due to the intervention of Kaiser Wilhelm II and in part due to comparisons with foreign contemporaries, like the United States' Baltimore and the Austro-Hungarian Kaiserin und Königin Maria Theresia.
+The experience of Japanese cruisers during the contemporaneous First Sino-Japanese War showed the benefit of larger 21 cm (8.3 in) guns, which were adopted for the main battery of the Victoria Louise class.
+For the 1896/1897 fiscal year, another pair of ships were authorized, and one of these became Hansa.

 Hansa was 110.5 meters (362 ft 6 in) long overall and had a beam of 17.6 m (57 ft 9 in) and a draft of 7.08 m (23 ft 3 in) forward.
 As designed, she displaced 5,885 t (5,792 long tons), and at full load, her displacement rose to 6,705 t (6,599 long tons).
-Her propulsion system consisted of three vertical 4-cylinder triple-expansion steam engines, each driving a single screw propeller, with steam provided by eighteen coal-fired Belleville boilers.
-Her engines were rated for 10,000 metric horsepower (9,900 ihp), and provided a top speed of 19 knots (35 km/h; 22 mph).
-The ship had a range of approximately 3,412 nautical miles (6,319 km; 3,926 mi) at 12 kn (22 km/h; 14 mph).
-She had a crew of 31 officers and 446 enlisted men.
+The ship's superstructure included a large conning tower forward and a smaller deck house further aft.
+She was fitted with a heavy military mast atop the conning tower and a lighter pole mast further aft.
+Her hull featured a flared clipper bow combined with a pronounced ram.
+The ship had a crew of 31 officers and 446 enlisted men.

 The ship was armed with a main battery of two 21 cm (8.3 in) SK L/40 guns in single gun turrets, one forward and one aft.
 The guns were supplied with 58 rounds of ammunition each.
 They had a range of 16,300 m (53,500 ft).
 Hansa also carried a secondary battery of eight 15 cm (5.9 in) SK L/40 guns.
 Four were mounted in turrets amidships and the other four were placed in casemates, two abreast the conning tower and the others abreast the mainmast.
 These guns had a range of 13,700 m (44,900 ft).
-She also carried ten 8.8 cm (3.5 in) SK L/35 guns for defense against torpedo boats.
+She also carried ten 8.8 cm (3.5 in) SK L/30 guns for defense against torpedo boats.
 The gun armament was rounded out by ten 3.7 cm (1.5 in) Maxim machine cannon.
 She was also equipped with three 45 cm (17.7 in) torpedo tubes with eight torpedoes, two launchers were mounted on the broadside and the third was in the bow, all below the waterline.

-The ship was protected with Krupp armor; their deck was 4 cm (1.6 in) on the horizontal with sloped sides that were 10 cm (3.9 in) thick.
+The ship was protected with Krupp armor; her deck was 4 cm (1.6 in) on the horizontal with sloped sides that were 10 cm (3.9 in) thick.
 Her main and secondary battery turrets had 10 cm thick sides and the secondary casemates had the same level of protection.
 The conning tower had 15 cm thick sides.

 Service history